williamtong/TILDA_defect_classification/README.md

 5. Each block ends with a 2x2 maxpooling layer.
 6. The final output block is quite generic.
 The size of the fully connected layer is about ¼ of the number of conv. kernels in the last conv. block.
 The softmax layer becomes a sigmoid layer when the number of classes = 2.
 7. An evaluation data set (~10%) was used as the evaluation data set to monitor the progress of the model for _early stopping_.
-8. We employed the [Adams optimizer](https://www.geeksforgeeks.org/adam-optimizer), which adapts the learning rates for each feature by incorporating both momentum and the first and second moments of the gradient.
+8. We employed the [Adam optimizer](https://www.geeksforgeeks.org/adam-optimizer), which adapts the learning rates for each feature by incorporating both momentum and the first and second moments of the gradient.

 <p><p>
 <figure>